Our Upcoming Events

 The Uptown ArtPark was launched with a grand opening on April 5, 2013.
-A new call for a second round of sculpture installations in September 2015 will be available later in June.
+A new call for a second round of sculpture installations will be issued in 2016.
 Sign up for the mailing list to receive details when the call is released!
 In the meantime, a portion of the inaugural exhibition, Repurposed, is still on display.
 Learn more about the exhibition and the participating artists.

 Many other exciting Public Art projects funded through local bonds and state grants are underway throughout Oakland.
 These include:

 - Measure DD: Lake Merritt - Estuary Channel